App-vNext/Polly/docs/strategies/fallback.md

 <!-- endSnippet -->

 **Reasoning**:

-- Retry strategy by default executes the exact same operation at most `n` times
-  - where `n` equals to the initial attempt + `MaxRetryAttempts`
-  - So, in this particular case this means __2__
-- Here the fallback is produced as a side-effect rather than as a substitute
+A retry strategy by default executes the same operation up to `n` times, where `n` equals the initial attempt plus `MaxRetryAttempts`.
+In this case, that means **2** times.
+Here, the fallback is introduced as a side effect rather than a replacement.

 ✅ DO

-Use fallback to call secondary
+Use fallback to call the secondary:

 <!-- snippet: fallback-pattern-2 -->
 ```cs